swiftcoder2020/milestone_project_1/README.md

-As the first project into the Diploma, this represents the opportunity to demonstrate my technical knowledge and skills learnt within the Full Stack Website Development course, yet blending in some educational background in both aspects of project management and website development to construct a static front-end site.
+As the first project into the Diploma, this represents the opportunity to demonstrate my technical knowledge and skills learnt within the Full Stack Website Development course, yet blending in some educational background in both aspects of project management and website development to construct a static front-end site with the use of HTML & CSS.
 Consideration is taken in encompassing all aspects of User Experience Design (UXD) that forms the core part of this development, incorporating the 5 planes methodology, ensuring the responsiveness of the website and utilising the languages, tools & technologies learnt within the module aforementioned.

 # User Experience Design (UXD)